 TaxAct is an online tax preparation software that allows you to prepare and file your Federal and State income taxes.
 The company has been around since 1998, originally offered as desktop software.
 Since then, TaxAct has become one of the most popular tax programs on the market, available online and as a downloadable program.

-From its free version all the way to the Premier+ version, TaxAct has helped millions of people file their own taxes.
+From its free version all the way to the Premier version (online and desktop), TaxAct has helped millions of people file their own taxes.
 Using an interview-style process, this program takes the pain out of tax preparation.
-There is also an Online Self-Employed+ version specifically designed for freelancers, sole proprietors, and independent contractors.
+There is also a Self-Employed version for both online and desktop specifically designed for freelancers, sole proprietors, and independent contractors.

 TaxAct Online Products

-TaxAct offers five online variations of their tax software.
+TaxAct offers four online variations of their tax software.
 Costs and features vary between each version.
 The right version for you will depend on your needs and the complexity of your tax situation.

 All options are backed by TaxAct’s $100K Accuracy Guarantee and Maximum Refund Guarantee.
 With backing like that, you can prepare your own taxes, feeling confident that TaxAct has your back.
 Let’s take a closer look at each version.